 - To pass this class, it is important to complete all assignments. - If you have problems communicate via Canvas messaging. - Each assignment must be completed by its due date. - Unfortunately, assignments, quizzes, and tests cannot be rearranged due to a student's work schedule.
-If your time for classwork is limited due to a heavy work schedule, it is wise to reconsider how many classes you can handle in a single semester. - Remote Proctoring - Quizzes, tests, and exams are timed and proctored remotely. - Remote proctoring picks up and records papers being shuffled and pages being turned. - o Remote proctoring records voices.
-(Turn off your phone.) - Closing or exiting a quiz, test, or exam means the student is finished with the quiz, test, or exam.
-The quiz, test, or exam will not reopen. - There is no extra credit. - Assignments: - Assignments are due by the submission date, at 11:59 pm on the last day to submit.
+If your time for classwork is limited due to a heavy work schedule, it is wise to reconsider how many classes you can handle in a single semester. - There is no extra credit. - Assignments: - Assignments are due by the submission date, given in class. - o Emailed assignments are not accepted. - Assignments are accepted up to one week past the due date with a penalty of 50%. - o Internet connectivity difficulties are not an excuse as the campus computer lab is available.

-- Submission windows are open for a specific length of time, often 5 or 6 days announced in advance. - Emailed assignments are not accepted. - Assignments are accepted up to one week past the due date with a penalty of 50%. - o Internet connectivity difficulties are not a valid excuse when the student has waited until the last few hours to submit an assignment. - o There is no extra credit. - Essays and Weekly Assignments.: - o English 110(College Level) standards are required. - Limited, if any, punctuation, grammar, or usage errors. - Essays require academic organization: intro, body, conclusion - Proper research when needed with citations - o MLA format is required. - o If you are unfamiliar with or need to review the requirements for college level essays utilize the tutoring options shown in the grey menu bar. - o Essays are submitted electronically and checked for plagiarism. - o Assignments must follow instructions to avoid a grade penalty. - If lists are requested, the assignment must be formatted with one item per line. - If paragraphs are required, the assignment must be formatted with one item per paragraph.
+- Essays and Weekly Assignments.: - o English 110(College Level) standards are required. - Limited, if any, punctuation, grammar, or usage errors. - Essays require academic organization: intro, body, conclusion - Proper research when needed with citations - o MLA format is required. - o If you are unfamiliar with or need to review the requirements for college level essays utilize the IVC Tutoring Center. - o Essays are submitted electronically and checked for plagiarism. - o Assignments must follow instructions to avoid a grade penalty. - If lists are requested, the assignment must be formatted with one item per line. - If paragraphs are required, the assignment must be formatted with one item per paragraph. - Work submitted up to one week past the submission date and time will receive a maximum of 50% credit. - o No late work will be accepted more than one week after the original due date.

-Tests:
+• Tests:

-- Tests are proctored remotely. - Tests are open for a specific length of time, often 5 or 6 days.
-This is announced in advance. - There are no makeups for tests. - o To take a test after the due date: See The Late Work Policy in this syllabus. - o Internet connectivity difficulties are not a valid excuse when the student has waited until the last few hours to take a test. - Projects, Presentations, and Essays: - o Projects and Presentations are due on the date assigned.
+- There are no makeups for tests. - o To take a test after the due date arrangements must be made before the test is given. - Projects, Presentations, and Essays: - o Projects and Presentations are due on the date assigned.
 (No exceptions.
-Late projects and presentations are not accepted.) - Online: Projects and presentations are self-videoed with a cell phone and uploaded into Canvas. - o All essays must be typed and submitted electronically thorough Canvas. - The Canvas submission windows are open for an announced number of days, closing at 11:59 pm on the last day to submit.
+Late projects and presentations are not accepted.) - o All essays must be typed and submitted electronically thorough Canvas. - The Canvas submission windows are open for an announced number of days, closing at 11:59 pm on the last day to submit. - Quizzes: - o Missed quizzes cannot be made up.
+(No matter the reason why the quiz was missed.) - o The lowest quiz score is automatically dropped by the Canvas software. - A guiz may be expected every week. - Exams - The mid-term exam is given April 5th... - The final exam is given June 7th. - There will be no make-up for any missed exams unless an arrangement has been made prior to the exam being given in class.